RuojiWang/MEDToolBox/README.md

  * It includes many functions related to cranial and maxillofacial surgery. **The use of the implicit function to make guide plate is an innovative function, which makes it possible to get any size and shape of the maxillofacial mesh.**

  * As a preoperative planning the MEDToolBox has five modes to complete a series of maxillofacial operation, such as reflection mode guide plate mode and collision detection mode.
 The following picture shows the function distribution.

+ * **According to the Pareto Principle, Only 20% is the most important things.
+Important imformation is marked in bold.**
  </small>

  <div  align="center">